Exam Pattern, Pass Score, Results- Prometric DHA DOH HAAD MOH NHRA EMREE SDLE QCHP OMSB

 For Ministry of Health (MOH) and Department of Health (DOH) (Previously, Health Authority of Abu Dhabi (HAAD)) exams, the actual examination time is 3 hours with 150 MCQs.

-Additional exam guidance in terms of pattern and pass score for Specialist exams can be found here.
+Additional guidance related to exam pattern and pass score for Specialist exams can be found here.

-Pass score: Prometric exam result will be uploaded online electronically within 48 hours.
+Prometric exam result will be uploaded online electronically within 24 hours.
 Exam result will be based on total number of correct answers.
-Examinee with score 60% and above is considered as PASS for DHA and MOH exams.
-Examinee with score 65% and above is to be considered as PASS for DOH (HAAD) exams.
+As of January 2023, examinees with score of 60% and above is considered as PASS for both MOH and DOH (HAAD) exams.
+Examinee with score 60% and above is considered as PASS for MOH exams.
 Your Pass result will be valid for five (5) years.

 Total number of Attempts: Dentists are granted a total of 3 attempts to pass the exam across the Authorities (DHA, MOH and DOH/HAAD).
 If a dentist fails all 3 attempts, they can only reapply for an exam with a higher title i.e. if a general dentist was unable to pass the exam after three attempts, they have to provide certificate of additional training in a specialty recognized by the Health Authority.
 After the third attempt, the exam-going dentist is also not allowed to apply for a lower or equivalent title; i.e. a general dentist will need to apply to sit an exam for a specialty.